 Learning outcomes in terms of analytical competences -Ability to

-- cnalyse and present specific health needs of migrant population
+- analyse and present specific health needs of migrant population.

 2 ECTS - Credits recognized by the University of Geneva and the Graduate Institute of International and Development Studies.